Internet in China: Censorship

 The Golden Shield Project was proposed to the State Council by Premier Zhu Rongji in 1993.
 It is overseen by the Ministry of Public Security.
-As a massive surveillance and content control system, it was launched in November 2000, and became known as the Great Firewall of China.
-The governmental authorities not only block website content but also monitor the Internet access of individuals; such measures have attracted the nickname The Great Firewall of China.
+As a massive surveillance and content control system, it was launched in November 2000, and became known as the Great Firewall.
+The governmental authorities not only block website content but also monitor the Internet access of individuals.

 However, there are some methods of circumventing the censorship by using proxy servers outside the firewall.
 Users may circumvent all of the censorship and monitoring of the Great Firewall if they have a secure VPN or SSH connection method to a computer outside mainland China.

 In 2017, the Chinese government declared unauthorized VPN services illegal, requiring VPN providers to obtain state approval.
-Although China restricts VPNs, they remain widely used by private individuals.
-State-owned enterprises or state institutions also use VPNs for official work.
+State-owned enterprises or state institutions use VPNs for official work.
 The Chinese government has authorized several official VPN providers.
 Those who develop or sell their own VPNs potentially face years in prison.
+According to 2022 estimate by Asia Society, 3% of Chinese netizens use VPNs, compared to 8.5% of Americans.
+Similarly, based on its estimates of leaked government documents, Asia Society estimated in 2026 that VPN usage in China was in the low single digits.
+It also estimated that foreign apps blocked by the Great Firewall have extremely low traffic, particularly compared to domestic apps; the top five domestic apps saw traffic that was 1,000 times more than the top five foreign apps.
+It concluded that only a tiny subset of the population tried to use banned foreign apps, and an even smaller percentage was successful in connecting to those apps, with most being unsuccessful.

 For their use in "wall climbing" the Great Firewall, VPNs are sometimes colloquially referred to as "the ladder".

 Different methods are used to block certain websites or pages including DNS poisoning, blocking access to IPs, analyzing and filtering URLs, inspecting filter packets and resetting connections.

 In 2009, motivated in part by its desire to prevent color revolutions, China banned Facebook, YouTube, and Twitter.
 It banned Google the next year.
 By blocking major international internet platforms such as Google, Facebook, YouTube, and Twitter, the Great Firewall has contributed to the development of domestic alternatives including Baidu, Renren, Youku, and Weibo.